SAEONData/nex-gddp-sa-tools/README.md

 # nex-gddp-sa-tools

-Helper scripts for exploring, downloading, and analysing **NASA NEX-GDDP-CMIP6** down-scaled climate projections for the South-African domain (SAWS + SAEON).
+Helper scripts for exploring, downloading, and analysing **NASA NEX-GDDP-CMIP6** downscaled climate projections for the South African domain (SAWS + SAEON).

+---

+## Project Purpose

+This repository provides tools for **downloading, processing, and visualising** downscaled CMIP6 climate projections for South Africa.
+It is designed to streamline workflows for scientists, analysts, and policy teams working with NEX-GDDP-CMIP6 data, making it easier to move from raw datasets to **interpretable climate insights**.

+---

+## Why This Matters

+Interpreting climate data can be challenging — particularly for **anomaly maps**, where colours can mean opposite things depending on the variable.
+We have found that **colour interpretation mattered more for understanding** than highly technical details.
+To make outputs more consistent and accessible, we’ve included a **Colour Reference & Interpretation Guide** alongside index definitions.

 ---